Bachelor of Arts Degree in Journalism & Mass Communication

 Students who declare a minor in Journalism must take 21 credit hours of C&J department courses, which must include the following:

-Please note Stat145 is required for Journalism minors.
+Please note a Math course is required for many classes for Journalism minors.

-- You must take COMM 1140 and Stat145 before moving forward with Journalism courses.
+- Depending on your catalog year, COMM 1140 and MATH 1130 must be completed before moving forward with Journalism courses.

 - You may take CJ electives at the same time you are taking required CJ courses.